 The DB25 connector configuration is similar to the Blackmagic Design GPI & Tally Interface.
 If you fancy a breakout board for the DB25 connector with Phoenix connectors then have a look at the Breakout Board.

-The ETH-GPI Link runs UniSketch which allows you to configure the device for multiple hardware devices such as the ATEM Switcher, HyperDeck, SmartScopes, VideoHubs, AJA KUMO Routers, vMix and more.
+The ETH-GPI Link runs UniSketch OS which allows you to configure the device for multiple hardware devices such as the ATEM Switcher, HyperDeck, SmartScopes, VideoHubs, AJA KUMO Routers, vMix and more - see the entire list.
 You can even configure the unit to control multiple hardware devices at the same time!
 The microprocessor (SKAARDUINO Due) inside the ETH-GPI Link allows connections to a maximum number of 8 devices.

 ETH-GPI Link Features